-Pre-Health Professional Curricula
+Pre-Health Curricula Professional Paths

 Many of these areas such as medicine and dentistry have a similar set of requirements for admission whereas physical therapy and physician assistant, for instance, do not.
 The required courses for medicine, dentistry, and veterinary medicine are listed on this website.

 Pre-Health and Pre-Medicine Curriculum

 Use the tabs to the left entitled "Current Applicants," "Frequently Asked Questions," and "Medical School Course Requirements" to obtain additional information and advice about the pre-medicine, pre-dentistry, and pre-veterinary tracts at Pepperdine and beyond.

 Undergraduates have the unique option to pursue research directly with professors at Pepperdine, including presentation and publication of the work.
 Seaver College professors and the supportive staff in the Natural Science office and Career Center provide helpful programs and advice to enable students to find their passion and pursue it at a high level of excellence.